luanpotter/uno/special-rules.md

 If the Silence Card is played, no player can say anything.
 Laughs, coughs and sneezes are allowed.
 If a player speaks, he must draw 3 cards, and the Silence is over.
 If a Silence Card is played while in Silence, the Silence ends as well.

-If a player needs to Uno while on Silence Rule, he can double tap the table (as specified in the "Uno&reg" section of the [Basic+ Rules](basic-plus-rules.md)).
+If a player needs to Uno while on Silence Rule, he can double tap the table (as specified in the "UNO&reg;" section of the [Basic+ Rules](basic-plus-rules.md)).

 ## Slap Rule